Skip to content

 Location: nuvom/task.py

-• Wraps a function to register it as a Nuvom task.
+• The @task decorator registers a function as a Nuvom task.

 Task Discovery